csatzky/csatzky.github.io/index.md

 "_When it comes to predicting financial volatility,_

 1. _During 'normal' times, the support vector machine algorithm with linear kernel performs best.
-This is confirmed on two out-of-sample datasets: The `test` set and the `validation` set's pre-crisis period_
+This is confirmed by two out-of-sample datasets: The `test` set and the `validation` set's pre-crisis period_
 2. _During periods of market turmoil, the gradient boosted tree algorithm performs best.
-This is confirmed by investigating the out-of-sample `validation` set which is heavily impacted by the Covid-19 pandemic from March 2020 onward_
+This is confirmed by complete the out-of-sample `validation` set which is heavily impacted by the Covid-19 pandemic_

 _The self-developed linear weekday effect model improves over the HAR-RV model by Corsi (2009).
-It performs second best at predicting volatility during 'normal' and 'crisis' times, respectively.
+It performs second best during 'normal' and 'crisis' times, respectively.
 The absence of any tuning parameters and the apparent robustness across market conditions makes this model a well-suited candidate for applications in practice._

 _Noteworthy, in the appendix, it is found that the industry-prevalent GARCH(1,1) model is outperformed by all models considered._"